Ali-Mikael/Pen-testing/h1-CyberKillChain.md

 # X) Read/watch/listen/summarize

 ## X.1 Darknet Diaries - [EP 106: Greg](<https://darknetdiaries.com/episode/160/>)
-This ep tells a story about how Greg Linares (AKA Laughing Mantis) became the youngest hacker to arrested in Arizona.
+Greg Linares A.K.A Laughing Mantis
 - Found exploits and wrote malware in MIDDLESCHOOL
 - Actually used the malware he wrote on criminals
 - In high school: Why bother attending the boring classes when you can just hack the system and give yourself perfect attendance and passing grades
   - Well, it works until it doesn't, and he ended up getting arrested and thrown into juvie
+  - This made him the youngest hacker to be arrested in Arizona at the time
 - Greg was blessed, as the police fumbled the evidence and the case got dropped
 - This didn't stop him from being kicked out of his home tho, so he ended up living in a halfway home until 18
 - He did some music and toured the world for a bit